trgtrg/eloquent-ide-helper/readme.md

 ### Configuration
-This command takes in an array of configuration options on construction.
-These options define the default behavior when the command is run without options.
+The included commands take in an array of configuration options on construction.
+These options define the default behavior when the commands are run without options.

 ```php
 $application = new Symfony\Component\Console\Application();